M9J/programming-languages/README.md

 # go.java.rs.ts
-Repository contains code written in Go, Java, Rust and TypeScript. <br/>
+This Repository contains code written in Go, Java, Rust and TypeScript. <br/>
 This repository and the code it contains does not carry any purpose. <br/>
-This repository is used for attempting, executing, and analyzing exact same logic in four different programming languages for the sake of having fun with code and the process, coding. <br/>
+This repository contains code for executing, analyzing same logic in multiple programming languages. <br/>
 This repository is purely for educational purpose. <br/>